RGPeart/rgpeart.github.io/README.md

 2. In the project directory, you can run: `npm start`

    Runs the app in the development mode.\
   Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
   The page will reload if you make edits.

+3. If you are working in VS Code and are ready to deploy, you can run: `npm run deploy`

 ## Usage Instructions